phreakocious/sublime-gemini/README.md

 ## Features

-- **Integrated Terminal Chat**: Runs the full Gemini CLI TUI inside a dedicated bottom panel in Sublime.
+- **Integrated Terminal Chat**: Runs the full Gemini CLI TUI inside Sublime (configurable as a panel, tab, or split).
 - **Context Aware**: Automatically shares your open files and project structure with the AI (respecting your project roots).
 - **Inline Refactoring**: Right-click code to Explain, Refactor, or Add Comments with a live diff preview.
 - **Enhanced Diff View**: